shalin-la/pdsnd_github/README.md

 11 May 2021

 ### Project Title
-Project for Intro. to Version Control
+Resubmission: Project for Intro. to Version Control

 ### Description
 This project is the resubmission of the previous project.
 I have created a submission branch where i will redo the commits.